 In addition, Barnard College does not discriminate on the basis of alienage or citizenship status, marital partnership status, military status, arrest or conviction record, predisposing genetic characteristics, caregiver status, or victim status for the following offenses: domestic violence, stalking, and/or sex offense, in its employment practices.

-Barnard College has designated the Executive Director for Equity to handle all inquiries regarding its efforts to comply with and carry out its responsibilities under these laws.
-The Executive Director for Equity may be contacted as follows:
+Barnard College has designated the Director of Nondiscrimination and Title IX to handle all inquiries regarding its efforts to comply with and carry out its responsibilities under these laws.
+The Director of Nondiscrimination and Title IX acts as the Title IX Coordinator for the College.
+The Director of Nondiscrimination and Title IX may be contacted as follows:

 Inquiries concerning the application of Title IX, Title VI, Section 504, the ADA, and the Age Act may also be directed to: